keycloakify/docs.keycloakify.dev/features/theme-variants.md

 Tutorial video
 {% endembed %}

+## Viewing your variants

+1. Assign the variant as the login theme to the realm.
+2. Create separate clients and assign each variant to a different client.
+3. Apply the theme name in the `kcContext` of the storybook story: `<KcPageStory kcContext={{ themeName: "chocolate" }}...`

 ## Different text for each of your theme variants

 Keycloakify lets you provide custom tranlations on a per-theme variant basis.